asyrovprog/cs234-19-project/README.md

     - **appx.pdf**: appendix file providing the context
     - **metadata.xls**: meta data describing the columns of the data set
     - **warfarin.csv**: original dataset with 5700 patient records
-- `logs` - where log files are located
 - `results` - where run results and plots are stored
 - `clinical_dose.py` - subclass of `Recommender` with implementation of Warfarin Clinical Dosing Algorithm
 - `config.py` - configuration classes for algorithms.
 - `constant.py` - define constants.
+- `ensemble_majority3.py` - subclass of `Recommeder` with implementation of majority vote ensemble algorithm
 - `evaluation.py` - utilities for evaluating algorithms.
 - `feature.py` - define all enums for features
 - `fixed_dose.py` - subclass of `Recommender` with implementation of fixed dose algorithm
+- `lasso_bandit.py` - subclass of `Recommeder` with implementation of Lasso bandit algorithm
-- `lin_ucb.py` - subclass of `Recommender` with implementation of LinUCB algorithms (disjoint & hybrid).
+- `lin_ucb.py` - subclass of `Recommender` with implementation of LinUCB algorithm (disjoint).
 - `patient.py` - encapsulate all info about a patient
-- `plot.py` - offline batch plotting utility to generate plots from a result set from a previous recommender run
+- `plotting.ipynb` - jupyter notebook to generate plots from a result set from a previous run
 - `preprocess.py` - handles all pre-processing of the patient data
 - `recommender.py` - abstract `Recommender` class to represent a recommendation model
 - `requirements.txt` - for installing required libraries
+- `tree_heuristic.py` - subclass of `Recommender` with implementation of DTree algorithm.
 - `util.py` - utilities to load and preprocess warfarin dataset
 - `warfarin.py` - the `main` program to run Warfarin dosage recommendations